TBD54566975/risk-buddy/README.md

 # Models

 Currently have been looking at the `phi3` model from MSFT, which is ASF2 licensed, and quite good at reasoning yet small.
 The 128k variant is favoured as it can comprehend a realistic set of rules and data in one hit.
+Read more here: https://huggingface.co/microsoft/Phi-3-mini-128k-instruct

 ## Hosting models